1l0/nostrlib/khatru/docs/cookbook/custom-live-events.md

 				relay.BroadcastEvent(evt)

 				// just calling BroadcastEvent won't cause this event to be be stored,
-				// if for any reason you want to store these events you must call the store functions manually for _, store := range relay.StoreEvent {
+				// if for any reason you want to store these events you must call the store function manually if relay.StoreEvent != nil {
-					store(context.TODO(), evt)
+					relay.StoreEvent(context.TODO(), evt)
 				}
 		}
 		if newStatus.TeamB > current.TeamB {